Updated September 18, 2019

 - The Frightfully Fun Parade.

-- PhotoPass+ in use at DCA only, at official party start (6pm or 7pm, depending on when you’re attending the party).
+- PhotoPass+ as soon as you enter with your event ticket.
 Just like all PhotoPass images, you’ll have 45 days to download your photos.

 Costumes are encouraged for the Halloween Party within Disney’s guidelines here: